danielfdickinson/image-handling-mod-hugo-dfd/README.md

-For shortcodes you need to add the definition of the map (for `imageOverlay`) or list of maps (for `textOverlay`) as a parameter in your frontmatter, and use the shortcode paramters `imageOverlayParam` and/or `textOverlayParam` to point to the page frontmatter param.
+For shortcodes you need to add the definition of the map (for `imageOverlay`) or list of maps (for `textOverlay`) as a parameter in your frontmatter, and use the shortcode parameters `imageOverlayParam` and/or `textOverlayParam` to point to the page frontmatter param.

 For example (without the `/*` or `*/`):